-As of December 31, 2018, to our knowledge, there were total of 518 lawsuits against us for unpaid rent by the lease-back owners and for the past due buy-back of property from current owner of properties.
-Total claims amounted to \$23,456,741 (RMB 161,330,771).
+As of December 31, 2019, to our knowledge, there were total of 565 lawsuits against us for unpaid rent by the lease-back owners and for the past due buy-back of property from current owner of properties.
+Total claims amounted to \$24,820,625.
 Subsequently, DVPD has been listed as a "dishonest debtor" by the courts.
-In accordance with the Regulation of the Supreme People's Court on the Publication of Information on the List of Dishonest Debtor, the courts has announced such listing to the public through the list database and informed the relevant government departments, financial regulatory agencies, financial institutions, institutions that undertake administrative functions and industry association of such information of a dishonest debtor, so that the relevant parties can take credit disciplinary actions against the dishonest debtor.
+In accordance with the Regulation of the Supreme People's Court on the Publication of Information on the List of Dishonest Debtor, the courts have announced such listing to the public through the list database and informed the relevant government departments, financial regulatory agencies, financial institutions, institutions that undertake administrative functions and industry associations of such information of a dishonest debtor, so that the relevant parties can take credit disciplinary actions against the dishonest debtor.
 As such, DVPD may suffer certain restrictions in connection with commercial loans at banks' discretion, purchase or transfer of properties and land use rights, and renovation, upgrade or renovation of properties.
 Additionally, certain properties of DVPD have been frozen from transfer or disposition and its bank accounts are frozen.
-The total anticipated cost associated with our renovation plan is approximately \$95.1 million and we plan to fund the renovation through outside financing, bank loans and/or shareholder lending.
-Until we are able to enforce the judgments against us and DVPD is removed from the Dishonest Debtor list, it will be very difficult for us to obtain additional loans from banks.
-Accordingly, unless we can successfully raise sufficient capital from other sources, which we cannot assure, the Dishonest Debtor designation will materially adversely affect our ability to carry our renovation plan and business.
+Until we are able to settle the judgments against us and DVPD is removed from the Dishonest Debtor list, it will be very difficult for us to obtain additional loans from banks.
+Accordingly, unless we can successfully raise sufficient capital from other sources, which we cannot assure, the Dishonest Debtor designation will materially adversely affect our ability to carry our operations and business plan.